 Banana Republic used an odd-pricing strategy to promote their spring dresses starting at $19,99.
-They included a big variety of dresses into their email campaign to make this bargain even more appealing.
+They included a wide variety of dresses into their email campaign to make this bargain even more appealing.

-Mattress Firm has a diverse audience so it often uses an even pricing strategy.
-The mattresses are promoted as lux products so this pricing method is just to the point.
+Mattress Firm has a diverse audience, and it often uses an even pricing strategy.
+The mattresses are promoted as lux products, and that is why this pricing method is just to the point.

-So, now you know what stands behind popular brands’ strategies.
+Now you know what stands behind popular brands’ strategies.
 You can either choose one to maintain your brand reputation or combine them for better performance.
-Make use of SendPulse promotional tools such as emails, web push notifications, and SMS to reach wide audiences.
+Make use of SendPulse promotional tools: emails, web push notifications, and SMS to reach wide audiences.